Carnaby's black cockatoo: Taxonomy and naming

 The three species of the genus Zanda have been variously considered as two, then as a single species for many years.
 During the 1970s, Australian ornithologist Denis Saunders analysed the two white-tailed taxa and found that Baudin's black cockatoo also has a longer wing, and wider and higher skull than Carnaby's black cockatoo.
 Furthermore, there was no overlap in the range of (bill) lengths.
 In a 1979 paper, Saunders highlighted the similarity between the short-billed and the southern race xanthanotus of the yellow-tailed and treated them as a single species with the long-billed as a distinct species.
 He proposed that Western Australia had been colonised on two separate occasions, once by a common ancestor of all three forms (which became the long-billed black cockatoo), and later by what has become the short-billed black cockatoo.
 An analysis of protein allozymes published in 1984 revealed the two Western Australian forms to be more closely related to each other than to the yellow-tailed, and the consensus since then has been to treat them as three separate species.

 The two white-tailed cockatoo species were called short-billed and long-billed black cockatoos in scientific works, yet they were called Carnaby's and Baudin's black cockatoo in Western Australia.
 Hence ornithologists Les Christidis and Walter Boles pushed for the latter two names to be used.
 The International Ornithologists' Union has taken up this suggestion and uses these names as their official common names.

 The local Noongar people did not distinguish between Carnaby's and Baudin's black cockatoos.
-Nyungar names recorded include ngolyenok, ngoolyoo (from Northampton), and G'noo-le-a (from Geraldton).
+Nyungar names recorded include ngolyenok and ngoolyoo (from Northampton).